dhilzyi/hianime-with-local-mpv/README.md

 ## Enhancements
 Pair this tool with these for an even better experience:
 - For automatic subtitle syncing with the English subs from hianime.to, check out [AutoSubSync-MPV](https://github.com/joaquintorres/autosubsync-mpv).
-It handles timing offsets like a pro.
+It handles unsync subs automatically.

 ## Requirements
 - Python 3.12+